 Sweat is pushing out many impurities (like dust, makeup, and bacteria) and skin fat (sebum) from your pores and reducing the number of blackheads and acne.

 Skin also benefits from improved circulation while exposed to heat.

 There are some skin conditions, which don’t like the dry heat of the sauna.
 You can read about them below in the “Who should avoid sauna” section.

 Muscle Relaxation and Improved Joint Mobility

 Nerdy note: Your muscles get sore from lactic acid accumulation (medial product from energy production in your muscles).
 Better blood circulation and heat help to use up accumulated lactic acid faster.
-Lesser lactic acid you’ll have in your muscles, lesser soreness you’ll experience.
+The lesser lactic acid you’ll have in your muscles, the lesser soreness you’ll experience.

 People with the rheumatic disease also experience less pain and better joint mobility with regular sauna exposure.